UConn women's basketball has had one of the most successful dynasties in NCAA history.

 - Awards: A four-time All-American, a three-time winner of the Wade Trophy and a two-time winner of the Wooden and Naismith awards, she was also a three-time Big East Player of the Year and won the AP National Player of the Year twice.

 Moore must be mentioned in any debate concerning who the greatest women’s basketball player of all-time is, and she is certainly one of best of the best to ever put on a UConn uniform.
-She is 10th all-time in scoring in NCAA Division I history and owns the UConn scoring record having totaled 3,036 points over her career.
-She also owns UConn records for career scoring average with 19.7 points per-game, and the Huskies single-season scoring record, totaling 868 points in the 2010-11 season for a 22.8 points-per-game average.
+Moore was a scoring nightmare as she holds the 10th all-time in scoring in NCAA Division I history and owns the Huskies' scoring with 3,036 career points.
+She also owns UConn's records for career scoring average with 19.7 points per-game, and the Huskies' single-season scoring record, with 868 points in 2010-11 (22.8 points per game).

 Forward: Breanna Stewart (2012-2016)